No booking fees on the app

 Brighton to Gatwick Airport train travel guide

-Travelling by train from Brighton to Gatwick Airport is efficient and offers a scenic and comfortable experience.
-With frequent departures from Brighton, you can reach Gatwick Airport in just 28m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Brighton to Gatwick Airport is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Brighton, you can arrive at Gatwick Airport in just 30m, making it a quick and convenient option for travelling between these two places.

 Planning and booking